-Council's decision to accept liquid trade waste into its sewerage system is on the basis of a preventive risk management framework for managing risks to the sewerage system within an integrated water cycle management context.
-It will be based on the discharge meeting Council's requirements.
+Council's decision to accept liquid trade waste into its sewerage system is on the basis of a preventive risk management framework for managing risks to the sewerage system within an integrated water cycle management2 context.
+It will be based on the discharge meeting Council's requirements3.
 When determining an application to discharge liquid trade waste to the sewerage system, Council will consider the following factors:

-- The potential for the liquid trade waste discharge to impact on public health - The possible impacts the discharge may pose to the environment (land, water, air, noise, or nuisance factors) - The potential impacts of the discharge on the health and safety of the Council's employees - The possible impact of the discharge on Council's sewerage infrastructure or sewage treatment process - The capability of the sewerage system (both transportation and treatment components) to accept the quality and quantity of the proposed liquid trade waste discharge - The impact the liquid trade waste will have on the ability of the sewerage scheme to meet DPI & NOW licence requirements - Compliance of the proposed liquid trade waste discharge with guideline limits in this policy3 - The potential impacts of the discharge on the quality of, and management practices for, effluent and bio-solids produced from the sewage treatment process - The adequacy of the pre-treatment process(es) to treat the liquid trade waste to a level acceptable for discharge to the sewerage system, including proposed safeguards if the pre-treatment system fails - Whether appropriate safeguards are proposed to avoid the discharge of other, non-approved wastes to the sewerage system
+- The potential for the liquid trade waste discharge to impact on public health - The possible impacts the discharge may pose to the environment (land, water, air, noise, or nuisance factors) - The potential impacts of the discharge on the health and safety of the Council's employees - The possible impact of the discharge on Council's sewerage infrastructure or sewage treatment process - The capability of the sewerage system (reticulation and treatment components) to accept the quality and quantity of the proposed liquid trade waste discharge - The impact on the ability of the sewerage to meet licence requirements (e.g. under the Protection of the Environment Operations Act 1997) - The potential impacts of the discharge on management practices for effluent and biosolids produced from the sewage treatment process - Compliance of the proposed liquid trade waste discharge with guideline limits in this policy4 - The potential impacts of the discharge on the quality of, and management practices for, effluent and bio-solids produced from the sewage treatment process - The adequacy of the pre-treatment process(es) to treat the liquid trade waste to a level acceptable for discharge to the sewerage system, including proposed safeguards if the pre-treatment system fails - Whether appropriate safeguards are proposed to avoid the discharge of other, nonapproved wastes to the sewerage system